Our Culture &

 Embracing diversity in our team, our work and our lifestyles

-We take pride in our international flavour and have a strong contingent of specialists from around the globe.
-The varied backgrounds these men and women hail from make BTW a great place to work, socialise and develop your career while creating meaningful lifelong connections with interesting people.
+BTW has a strong contingent of specialists from around the globe.
+The varied backgrounds these men and women hail from make BTW a great place to work, socialise and develop your career while creating lasting connections with interesting people.

-Our core values of growing great people, making it happen, empowering ownership and embracing innovation are encouraged by the emphasis we place on developing careers.
+Our core values are encouraged by the emphasis we place on developing careers.
 We want to help our people reach their next professional level and provide our clients the very best expertise.

 We grow great people through on-the-job experience, pairing them with professionals they can learn from, and supporting their technological development through training and gaining further qualifications.